-- Apply for the Small Business Administration loans.
-In addition to the disaster loans, which only apply to businesses in states that have declared emergency status, some state governments are offering aid packages.
+- Apply for the Small Business Administration funding.
+In addition to the disaster funding, which only apply to businesses in states that have declared emergency status, some state governments are offering aid packages.

 - Renegotiate terms of contracts and debt.
 Owners should ask landlords for more time to pay their rent, for example.
 They should also ask banks to temporarily defer interest payments on outstanding debt.

 Concerned consumers can help by buying gift cards from their local businesses, a small gesture that can help Main Street shops stay afloat.
 “That’s an excellent way to get money into these businesses,” Mills says.

 Large companies and government agencies can provide relief simply by paying outstanding bills—now.
 As economic concerns mount, large companies tend to delay payments to suppliers to conserve cash.
 Mills recommends that organizations reject that tactic when it applies to small businesses and pay as soon as possible to support not only the vendor, but the American economy.

 Mills joined the Obama Administration and his National Economic Council in early 2009, and led efforts to help small businesses recover in the wake of the 2007-2008 recession.
 She has been drawing from that experience in recent weeks as she helps government officials explore ways to shore up the 30 million small businesses that provide almost half of the country’s jobs.

 Earlier in March, Congress and the Trump Administration authorized $7 billion in disaster funding for small businesses affected by COVID-19.
 The program helps businesses in states that have declared emergency status borrow as much as much as $2 million and repay it over 30 years with an cost of working capital of less than 4 percent.

 Below are issues to address with detailed considerations and action items that might make the difference in being able to keep your doors open and calm your employees andcustomers.